cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 Essentials):

 To use JPA class instrumentation, Tomcat has to be instructed to use a custom class loader which supports instrumentation.
-See the JPA section from Spring reference documentation for complete details.
+See the JPA section of the Spring reference manual for complete details.

 The basic steps are:
- - Copy "spring-tomcat-weaver.jar" from Spring distribution to "TOMCAT_HOME/server/lib"
+ - Copy "spring-tomcat-weaver.jar" from the Spring distribution to "TOMCAT_HOME/server/lib".
- - If you're running on Tomcat 4.x or 5.x, modify "TOMCAT_HOME/conf/server.xml"
+ - If you're running on Tomcat 5.x, modify "TOMCAT_HOME/conf/server.xml"
-   and add a new "<Context>" element for petclinic (see below)
- - If you're running on Tomcat 5.x, you can alternatively deploy the WAR including "META-INF/context.xml" from this application's "war" directory
+   and add a new "<Context>" element for 'petclinic' (see below).
+You can alternatively deploy the WAR including "META-INF/context.xml" from this sample application's "war" directory.

 <Context path="/petclinic" docBase="/petclinic/location" ...>
   <!-- please note that useSystemClassLoaderAsParent is available since Tomcat 5.5.20; remove it if previous versions are being used -->
   <Loader loaderClass="org.springframework.instrument.classloading.tomcat.TomcatInstrumentableClassLoader" useSystemClassLoaderAsParent="false"/>
   ...
 </Context>